 The principle also applies where a person takes a direct payment and arranges their own care (since the local authority is still meeting their needs).

 In such cases, the individual has the choice over how their needs are met, and arranges their own care and support.
-If the care plan stipulates that person’s needs can be met only if the adult is living in one of the specified types of accommodation and the person chooses to arrange that accommodation in the area of a local authority which is not the one making the direct payments then the same principle would apply; the local authority which is meeting the person’s care and support needs by making direct payments would retain responsibility.
+If the care and support plan stipulates that person’s needs can be met only if the adult is living in one of the specified types of accommodation and the person chooses to arrange that accommodation in the area of a local authority which is not the one making the direct payments then the same principle would apply; the local authority which is meeting the person’s care and support needs by making direct payments would retain responsibility.

-However, if the person chose accommodation that is outside what was specified in the care plan or of a type of accommodation not specified in the regulations, then the ‘deeming’ principle would not apply.
+However, if the person chose accommodation that is outside what was specified in the care and support plan or of a type of accommodation not specified in the regulations, then the ‘deeming’ principle would not apply.

 At present, direct payments may not be made to meet needs by the provision of long-term care and support in a care home.
 However, the individual may request a direct payment to meet needs for other types of accommodation specified in the regulations.
 Where someone chooses a type of supported living accommodation, the direct payment would be for the care but usually not the accommodation.
 Local authorities should therefore ensure that they have in place effective, proportionate processes for recording how the individual chooses to meet their needs (see Direct Payments).